-HVA: The district will ensure special education services will follow all rules and regulations for virtual students.
+HVA: The district will ensure special education services will follow and be provided based on all rules and regulations.
 Every HVA student with an IEP will be assigned one or more district special education teachers in addition to his or her TRVP and VA virtual general education teachers.
 HVA will share IEP information with TRVP and VA virtual general education teachers.